FunTanya/Statistics_B/Chapter_01/Chapter_1_Tables.md

     ##   Male           3          9        4        3  19
     ##   Sum            5         17        6        4  32

-# Employees of a Small Business Company: Using Tidyverse and pander packages
+# Employees of a Small Business Company: Using `idyverse` and `pander` packages

--   frequency distribution for Degree with
+-   frequency distribution for Degree with `tidyverse`

 ``` r
 library(tidyverse)